dcooney/unsplash-wp/unsplash-stock-photo-library/README.txt

 == Description ==

-Unsplash: Stock Photo Library is the fastest way to upload high quality stock photos from unsplash.com directly to your media library — all without ever leaving WordPress!
+**Unsplash: Stock Photo Library** is the fastest way to upload high quality stock photos from [unsplash.com](http://unsplash.com) directly to your media library — **all without ever leaving WordPress**!

 = Features =